Elementary Handbook

 Cheating, defined as using another individual’s work as your own.
 This includes copying homework and assignments, sharing test information, using “cheat sheets”, or prohibited texts or materials.
 Plagiarism, defined as representing the words, ideas, or creations of another person as one’s own.
 This includes copying another person’s work or ideas without giving proper credit, cutting and pasting from the Internet or other database sources, copying from texts, or paraphrasing without giving credit to the original source.
 Violating federal copyright laws by using images downloaded from the Internet or other sources for personal use, except for classroom assignments.

-Consequences for the above include an automatic failure on the assignment, test, project, etc. In addition, demerits may be accumulated at the Principal’s discretion.
+Consequences for the above include an automatic failure on the assignment, test, project, etc.

 Profanity